 - Implementation of a daily oral hygiene treatment plan

 - Removal of a severely damaged tooth

-If you believe that you may suffer from periodontal disease, we encourage you to contact us today at Chetan Parikh, DMD, MDS, DABDSM to schedule your visit with Dr. Chetan Parikh!
+If you believe that you may suffer from periodontal disease, we encourage you to contact us today at Chetan Parikh, DMD, MDS, DABCDSM to schedule your visit with Dr. Chetan Parikh!